COVID-19 We are currently in Alert Level 1. Find out what this means for Council services... Read more

 eServices login, pay rates, animal registration and debtor invoices online, report an issue, request information, track an application or fill in an online form.
 Find out more about all available online services...

 The Fencing of Swimming Pools Act was introduced to protect young children from the danger of drowning.

 The Council has 112 units in Kaiapoi, Oxford, Rangiora and Woodend for people over 65 with limited means.

 You can share your views about the Council's plans and projects by making a submission.

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

 There are a range of Council roading projects planned or currently underway.

 Each year the Council approves a roading capital works programme for the current year plus an indicative programme for the following three years.
-The programme for the 2015/16 year was approved by the Utilities and Roading Committee on 16 June 2015.
-The indicative programme for the 2016/17, 2017/18 and 2018/19 years was also endorsed by the Committee.

 The Council welcomes feedback on this programme and invites suggestions on where improvement works could be undertaken in the future.